mediacloud/web-search/dokku-scripts/outside/README.md

 Uses mcweb/.env and vars.$USER for basic settings

-* run-server.sh: expects mcweb/static mcweb/frontend/static directories (*)
+## run-server.sh:

+expects you to have run `copy-static.sh` (see below)

+Will require setting _OUTSIDE_PORT port environment variable if multiple developers doing this on the same server.

+## copy-static.sh

+copies static (including generated JS) content from Docker container to allow running server.

+## run-manage.sh

-* run-manage.sh: you supple the command and args
+you supply the command and args to test a manage.py command
-* run-queue.sh: expects one argument: {user,system,admin}-{fast,slow}

-(*) copy from your Dokku container
+## run-manage-pdb.sh

+starts manage.py under the Python debugger

+## run-queue.sh

+For testing and debugging background tasks.
+Expects a queue name as an argument: {user,system,admin}-{fast,slow}